TaitoUnited/wordpress-template/README.md

 ## Local development

-> It is recommended to use the staging database for development if it does not contain any confidential data.
-You can do this by configuring `docker-compose.yaml` and running `taito db` commmands using `stag` as target.
+> You can use either the local or staging database for development by modifying `docker-compose.yaml`.
+It is recommended to use the staging database also for local development, if it does not contain any confidential data.

 Install some libraries on host (add `--clean` for clean reinstall):